Buying a 2.50 Carat Diamond Ring

 The type of ring you choose and the metal it’s made from will all affect the total price you’ll pay for the diamond ring.
 Engagement ring settings can range in price from a few hundred dollars to thousands of dollars for more ornate settings with pavé, halo or side-stone diamonds.

 With a large diamond like this, the setting itself will only account for a relatively small percentage of the total price.
 Still, it’s important to account for this if you have a specific budget.

-Because they’re similar in size and price, 2.50 carat diamonds are often compared to diamonds in the 2 carat size range.
+Because they’re similar in size and price, 2.50 carat diamonds are often compared to diamonds in the 2 carat size range (check the 2 carat diamond price here).
 Here are the key differences:

 Buying the right 2.50 carat diamond can be a more difficult process than shopping for a smaller diamond, such as a diamond in the 1 carat or 1.50 carat range.